susfungit/compare-llms/README.md

 - If you encounter errors, check your API keys and provider access.
 - To add or remove models, simply edit the `models_config.json` file and restart the app.
 - LLM requests are executed in parallel using Python's `concurrent.futures` (part of the standard library, no extra install needed).
+- Each model's response is displayed in a scrollable, bordered window for easy reading and comparison.

 ## License
 MIT